-Purdue University Press provides quality resources in several key subject areas including business, technology, health, veterinary sciences, and other selected disciplines in the humanities and sciences.
-As well as publishing around 30 books a year, and five subscription-based journals, the Press is committed to broadening access to scholarly information using digital technology.
+Purdue University Press provides quality resources in several key subject areas, including business, technology, health, veterinary sciences, and other selected disciplines in the humanities and sciences.
+As well as publishing around 25 books a year, and three subscription-based journals, the Press is committed to broadening access to scholarly information using digital technology.
 As part of this initiative, the Press distributes a number of Open Access electronic-only journals.

-This series contains e-Books published through the Purdue University Press.
+This series contains the Open Access records of some books published through Purdue University Press.

 David R. Castillo